Florida woman sues Hershey for $5 million, says Reese's candies don't have carved designs

 "Plaintiff and the members of the Class have been aggrieved by Defendant's unfair and deceptive practices," the suit reads.
 "They purchased the Products with the reasonable expectation that the Products would look similar to the pictures displayed on the Products' packaging."

-CBS News Philadelphia has reached out to The Hershey Company for comment and will update if we hear back.
+CBS News Philadelphia reached out to The Hershey Company for comment, who said they cannot comment on pending legal cases.

 for more features.